jcbritobr/gorilla-api-tdd/readme.md

 ## A gorilla to-do rest api using TDD and Go tests best pratices
 This is a simple rest api that implements a todo application.
-It uses [gorilla-mux](https://github.com/gorilla/mux) to create the routes, and **TDD** and **Table Tests**. **Gorilla-mux** and http standard library from Go are good combination to build microservices.
+It uses [gorilla-mux](https://github.com/gorilla/mux) to create the routes, and **TDD** and **Test Table Driven**. **Gorilla-mux** and http standard library from Go are good combination to build microservices.
 They are small, and produces efficient executables.

 * **Gorilla-mux** \
 [Gorilla-mux](https://github.com/gorilla/mux) is a library used to implement requests and dispatcher, for matching incoming resquests.